egarner99/GA5/README.md

 **Question 2:** One option it offered was to create a script that sets permissions for multiple files automatically, so I asked it to do so: Yes, create a script that sets permissions for multiple files automatically.

-**Code Provided**:
+**Code Provided & Results:**:

 Using the one for Linux/macOS, it is a bit lengthy but can be found in the script `bulk-chmod.sh`.
 It also gave a tip to make it executable: `chmod +x bulk-chmod.sh`.

 It also provided some examples, one of which I will be using to test:
 ```bash
 # Make all .sh files executable (keep other bits unchanged)
 ./bulk-chmod.sh --path ./scripts --match "*.sh" --files +x
 ```

-I created new files to test this as well, testfile.sh and testfile2.sh and put them in a scripts dir.
+I created new files to test this as well, `testfile.sh` and `testfile2.sh` and put them in a scripts dir.

 I then ran the code as follows:
 ```bash